- Discuss copyright, fair use, and using images on blogs.

 We’d like you to add your voice and ideas to our ongoing conversation about student blogging by completing the following tasks:

-- Add a creative commons image or public domain image to a post and then share a link to your post by leaving a comment so we can see how you went.
+- Add a Creative Commons image or public domain image to a post.
+Or try using any of the tools mentioned in this post.
+Then leave a comment with a link to your post so we can take a look.